rizese/text-to-color/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Admin Dashboard

-An admin dashboard is available at [http://localhost:3000/admin](http://localhost:3000/admin) to view all color requests and user sessions.

 ## Caching System

 The application implements a database caching system for text-to-color conversions: